 Customized Web Service (Web API)

 For queries that are likely to be repeated often or to become part of an automated process, customized web services offer a particularly efficient data access option.
 These web services require no accounts, no passwords, no VPN - just internet - and a web service URL can be readily embedded into programming applications (e.g., R, Python).
-An additional convenience is that web services allow users to query time series without storing data locally which is particularly helpful for operations that would typically append data to existing files (e.g., adding a new day of data to a time series).
+An additional convenience is that web services allow users to execute queries without storing data locally which is particularly helpful for operations that would typically append data to existing files (e.g., adding a new day of data to a time series).
 With this tool, users can easily incorporate SST time series data into stock assessments and other workflows.
+We present a brief introduction of web services here and annotated code examples are provided in a supplement.

 The AKFIN web service web service enables a query of spatially aggregated CRW SST using a URL, where the URL contains the query parameters (Fig. 3).
-For example, in the URL “https://apex.psmfc.org/akfin/data_marts/akmp/nmfs_area_crw_avg_sst?nmfs_area=640,” where “nmfs_area_crw_avg_sst?” is the name of the dataset.
-This is the daily SST data averaged by nmfs_area.
+For example, in the URL “https://apex.psmfc.org/akfin/data_marts/akmp/nmfs_area_crw_avg_sst?nmfs_area=640,” where “nmfs_area_crw_avg_sst” is the name of the dataset and spatial parameter.
+Currently, spatial query parameters include NMFS management areas (nmfs_area) and the Ecosystem Status Report subregions (Ecosystem_sub) (e.g. Siddon 2020).
+This is the daily SST data set averaged by nmfs_area.
 A “?” separates the data set name from the query criteria.
 To query multiple areas, separate the values by a comma.
-Large Marine Ecosystem subregions are assessed in AFSC Ecosystem Status Reports (ESRs).
 The ecosystem_sub fields available for query include the regions within the Eastern Bering Sea, Aleutian Islands, and Gulf of Alaska.
 Spaces in region names are filled with “%20.”
 For example, to query the data for the “Southeastern Bering Sea,” for example, add “ecosystem_sub=Southeastern%20Bering%20Sea.”
 For the Bering Sea and Gulf of Alaska, the query filters only data where water depth is between 10 and 200m.
 For the Aleutian Islands, a depth filter is not implemented.
-Depth limits reflect preferences of Ecosystem Status Report contributors (e.g. Siddon 2020) and analysts that are interested in data for different depth ranges, custom spatial bounds, or aggregated NMFS areas are encouraged to contact the authors.
+Current depth limits reflect preferences of Ecosystem Status Report contributors but analysts that are interested in data for different depth ranges, custom spatial bounds, or aggregated NMFS areas are encouraged to contact the authors of this report.

 Figure 3: : Configuration of AKFIN web service URL parameters.
 A) Basic structure of the URL B) Multiple areas and time components.
 C) Additional time arguments.
 D) Importing webservice data into R using the httr package.